kgdunn/pid-book/univariate-review/univariate-review.rst

 Uniform distribution
 ~~~~~~~~~~~~~~~~~~~~

-.. index:: uniform distribution

-A uniform distribution arises when an observation is the outcome, where each possibility is equally as likely to occur as all the others.
+A :index:`uniform distribution` arises when an observation's value is equally as likely to occur as all the other recorded values.
 The classic example are dice: each face of a die is equally as likely to show up as any of the others.
-This is a discrete, uniform distribution.
+This forms a discrete, uniform distribution.

 The probability distribution for an event with 4 possible outcomes that are uniformly distributed is shown below: